spack/spack/lib/spack/docs/packaging_guide.rst

 .. tip::

-    **The status of Stand-alone tests can be used to guide follow-up testing efforts.**
+    **The status of stand-alone tests can be used to guide follow-up testing efforts.**

     Passing stand-alone tests justify performing more thorough testing, such as running extensive unit or regression tests or tests that run at scale,